Fabrication & Maintenance

 Thanks to a process of heat treatment and rapid cooling (quenching), the blade acquires great hardness and durability.
-Each of our blades is handcrafted with the utmost care.
+Each of our blades are handcrafted with the utmost care.

-If you cut acidic foods, onions, lemon, lime, etc., your blade will develop a patina (blackened blade) this is normal because it is the steel that protects against food acidity and oxidation.
-Carbon steel is much more efficient and durable than stainless steel, on the other hand, it is imperative to dry the knife well after each use.
+If you cut acidic foods, onions, lemon, lime, etc., your blade will develop a patina (blackened blade) this is normal because it is the steel that protects itself against the acidity of foods and oxidation.
+Carbon steel is much more efficient and durable than stainless steel, however, it is imperative to dry the knife well after each use.

-Hand wash with a sponge (so as not to damage the patina)
+Hand wash with a sponge (to avoid damaging the patina)

 Dry well after use.